numpy/numpy/doc/source/user/basics.types.rst

 One may receive a result like ``-3.1974423109204565e-14`` instead of ``0``.
-This is a known behavior of floating-point operations in numerical libraries.
+This is a behavior common to all frameworks that use floating point arithmetic.

 To handle such cases, it's advisable to set a threshold for comparison when checking if a determinant is effectively zero.
 For example: